ilya-baran-personal/cornucopia-lib/README.txt

 The interface is simple.
 The example to get started is:
 Test/EndToEndTest.cpp.
 You control the algorithm using the Parameters object that you pass in.
 See the Parameters.h file.
+If you do not want to introduce a dependency on Eigen into your application, use the API in SimpleAPI.h.
+Its use is also demonstrated in EndToEndTest.cpp.
+Oversketching is not implemented in SimpleAPI yet--you need to call fitter.setOversketchBase, passing the curve being oversketched.